ntoskrnl/DataSync/README.md

 Assuming your app is already configured to work with Android Parse.
 To configure DataSync library you need to do the following:

 1. Your database helper class should extend <code>com.cardiomood.android.sync.ormlite.SyncDatabaseHelper</code>.
-2. All your entity classes must extends <code>com.cardiomood.android.sync.ormlite.SyncEntity</code>.
+2. All your entity classes that you want to be able to synchronize must extends <code>com.cardiomood.android.sync.ormlite.SyncEntity</code>.
-3. For each entity-class implement a custom DAO-class that extend <code>SyncDAO<SyncEntity, Long></code>.
+3. For each entity-class acustom DAO-class must be implemented.
+The class should extend <code>com.cardiomood.android.sync.ormlite.SyncDAO<SyncEntity, Long></code>.
+4. For all Parse classes you want to synchronize create and register corresponding java classes that extend <code>ParseObject</code>.

 ### Step 1.
 Implementing DatabaseHelper